starlight-foundation/starlight-node/docs/architecture.md

   - *Shred Note*: Forwards incoming block shreds to the `Assembler` for assembly.
   - *Telemetry Note*: Forwards incoming telemetry messages to the `Transmitter` for processing
   - *Vote*: Forwards incoming votes to the `VotePool` for further processing.
+  - *Shred Request*: Forwards requests for incoming shreds to the `Transmitter`, who validates that the requesting node has enough "social credit" to make the request.

 4. `Assembler`: This process assembles block shreds into complete blocks.
 - Receives: